elastic/apm-agent-nodejs/README.md

 - **Default:** `true`
 - **Env:** `OPBEAT_CAPTURE_EXCEPTIONS`

-Whether or not the Opbeat client should monitor for uncaught exceptions and sent them to Opbeat automatically.
+Whether or not the Opbeat agent should monitor for uncaught exceptions and sent them to Opbeat automatically.

 ### stackTraceLimit